Russian, East European and Eurasian Studies

 RES 140/ REL 140 Putin's Russia: After Communism, After Atheism (4 Credits)

-Same as REL 140.
+Offered as REL 140 and RES 140.
 Often portrayed as hostile to the West, Vladimir Putin and the Russia he rules remain little known.
-Going beyond the headlines, this course examines contemporary Russia, and historical events and figures that have shaped Putin-era Russia.
-We will trace the culture wars that have ensued in this post-communist and post-atheist state, across historical documents, art, film, literature, and journalism.
-Topics include state power and political opposition; the resurgence of religion, and tensions between religion and the secular in the public sphere; debates over the Soviet past, including revolution, war and political terror; human rights and "traditional values. {H}{L}{S}
+Going beyond the headlines, this course examines contemporary Russia and historical events and figures that have shaped Putin-era Russia.
+The course traces the culture wars that have ensued in this post-communist and post-atheist state, across historical documents, art, film, literature and journalism.
+Discussions include state power and political opposition; the resurgence of religion and tensions between religion and the secular in the public sphere; debates over the Soviet past, including revolution, war and political terror; human rights; and "traditional values. {H}{L}{S}

 Fall, Spring, Variable